 Here’s some of the black tissue festooning on my shelf at Paris Flea Market.
 I use it for filler in jewelry boxes and anywhere there’s a little blank space.
-Sorry it’s so dark.
+I’m sorry it’s so dark.
 Seems like everything on my shelf is black this month!
 There are a few plastic skulls mixed in there, too.
 I’ll be sharing the before and after on that box sometimes this month, too.

-These paper cutouts are are like the ones we had when I was growing up.
+These paper cutouts are like the ones we had when I was growing up.
 I’m pretty sure we had the Jack O’Lantern one.

 The monster mask garland reminds me of the plastic masks we used to wear as costumes.

 More Vintage Halloween Ideas